riya-patil/crimebustersproject1/_pages/crimebustersFrontendAPITable.md

 Quiz yourself on crime safety!

-**What this project currently does**: Currently, the quiz is in a table that has two answer choices: A and B. The table records the number of times people selected the answer choice.

-**To be added**:
-* We are going to add two more answer choices to the table (C and D), and connect them to the backend using Spring Framework.
-The number of times users selected C and D will also be saved in a MYSQL database.
-* After the user selects one of the answer choices, there will also be feedback given on whether the user selected the right or wrong answer choice.
-If the user selected the wrong answer, the correct answer will be displayed.
+**What this project does**: This is a quiz that tests players on how much they understand about crime safety.
+It is in a table that records the number of times each answer choice is selected.
+The answer choices are connected to the backend using the Spring Framework.
+The number of times users selected the answer choices are saved in a MYSQL database.
+After the user selects one of the answer choices, there will also be feedback given on whether the user selected the right or wrong answer choice.

 <br>